fscorrupt/awesome-stars/README.md

 ## Kotlin

+- [dom-53/Inkita](https://github.com/dom-53/Inkita) - Inkita is a lightweight Android reader for Kavita: fast browsing, offline downloads, and reliable progress sync.
+It caches metadata, pages, and thumbnails so you can read on the go and resume exactly
 - [CrossPaste/crosspaste-desktop](https://github.com/CrossPaste/crosspaste-desktop) - Universal Pasteboard Across Devices
 - [MakD/AFinity](https://github.com/MakD/AFinity) - A modern, native Android Jellyfin client built with Kotlin, Jetpack Compose, Material 3, and LibMPV.
 - [OuterTune/OuterTune](https://github.com/OuterTune/OuterTune) - A Material 3 Music Player for Android with local file & YouTube Music support.
 Forked from InnerTune